Marissa Strassberger

 Family Well-Being and Children’s Development

-Before joining MDRC, Strassberger worked at Mathematica Policy Research on projects with policy implications in the international, health, early childhood, and disability fields.
-While in graduate school, she worked in Indonesia at Helen Keller International, using ethnography to review a program that increases access to education for children with disabilities.
-Strassberger holds a master’s degree in public health from Columbia University’s Mailman School of Public Health, with a concentration on sociomedical sciences and global health, and a bachelor’s degree in anthropology from Emory University.
+Before joining MDRC, Strassberger worked in the global public health research field at organizations including Helen Keller International in Indonesia, where she used ethnographic methods to evaluate a program that increases access to education for children with disabilities, and at Mathematica Policy Research, where she contributed to projects with policy implications in the international, health, and early childhood fields.
+Strassberger holds a master’s degree in public health from the Columbia University Mailman School of Public Health, with a concentration in sociomedical sciences and global health, and a bachelor’s degree in anthropology from Emory University.

 Products